romeerez/orchid-orm/packages/docs/src/guide/index.md

 - `TypeORM`, and `MikroORM` models rely on decorators and require specific typescript settings.
 - `DeepKit` hacks the compiler entirely, and it simply didn't work for me with strange errors.

-With `Porm` you write models in a such way:
+With `Orchid ORM` you write models in a such way:

 ```ts
 export type User = UserModel['columns']['type']